briebug/presentations/README.md

 #### Testing Directives

 A short presentation examining various styles of testing AngularJS 1.x directives, including unit, template and integration testing.
 It also presents a different approach to integration testing called Component Integration Testing.
 It was presented on December 9, 2015 at the [Rocky Mountain AngularJS Meetup](http://www.meetup.com/RockyMountainAngularJS/events/227002995/).

+#### Unit Testing with bardjs

+A lightning talk covering unit testing with bardjs with code samples.
+Presented on January 27, 2016 at the [Rocky Mountain AngularJS Meetup](http://www.meetup.com/RockyMountainAngularJS/events/228211615/).

+#### Intro to AngularUI Router

+A lightning talk covering an introduction to AngularUI router.
+Presented on January 27, 2015 at the [Rocky Mountain AngularJS Meetup](http://www.meetup.com/RockyMountainAngularJS/events/228211615/).

+#### Simple Jade Template

+A lightning talk covering Jade templating with code samples.
+Presented on January 27, 2015 at the [Rocky Mountain AngularJS Meetup](http://www.meetup.com/RockyMountainAngularJS/events/228211615/).